Frequently Asked Questions

 Due to the limited amount of seats per major in each of the sessions, students must log in to the registration system to see available dates.

 How do I guarantee that I get the session I want?

-Can I be placed on a waitlist for an RRO session that is full?
+Can I be placed on a waitlist for a session that is full?